Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 TCU Stats and Trends

-- TCU's games this season have hit the over three times in four opportunities (75%).
+- TCU's games this year have hit the over three times in four opportunities (75%).

 - The Horned Frogs have turned the ball over six times, four fewer times than the Sooners have forced turnovers (10).